rapidcow/perspective/docs/src/psp/serializers/text.rst

       DATE Apr 20 2023
       # same panel but with rating :(
       DATE Apr 20 2023 :(
+      # multiple tokens are concatenated with spaces
+      DATE Apr 20 2023 O o???

    .. ) this is for vim highlighting, sorry